brongo/SAMUEL/README.md

 5. Supports extracting non-streamed or modded textures - texture modders can now recover their source images.
 6. Has improved search functionality - can search with multiple keywords separated by spaces.
 7. Image files are exported using their full name with "$" modifiers (important for custom assets).
-8. Files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").
+8. m_files are extracted to their full path used in the game (e.g. "gameresources_patch1/art/tile/etc" instead of just "images").

 ## Credits: